mayasharma2110/Keep-Riding/README.md

 * Interactive elements:
   * Navbar becomes a burger menu on mobile, also hovering over elements (in navigation bar and footer) gives a colour change.
-  * On the home page there is a carousel where users can scroll through some picutres.
+  * On the home page there is a carousel where users can scroll through some pictures.

 * About Us - allows users to find out who we are and what we do by having them read a short paragraph.